Queen Elizabeth II's coffin takes long road through Scotland

 Associated Press

 The procession was a huge event for Scotland as the U.K. takes days to mourn its longest-reigning monarch, the only one most Britons have ever known.
-Hours before the coffin’s arrival in Edinburgh, the Scottish capital, people turned out early to grab a space by police barricades.
-By afternoon, crowds were 10 people deep in places, eager to be part of the occasion.
+People turned out hours early to grab a space by the police barricades in Edinburgh.
+By afternoon, the crowds were 10 people deep.

-“I think it is going to take a lot of adjusting that she is not here.
-It is quite a sudden thing.
-We knew she was getting frailer, but it will be a good reign for King Charles,” he predicted.
+“A very historic moment.
+I am quite speechless actually,” said Fiona Moffat, a 57-year-old office manager from Glasgow.
+“She was a lovely lady.
+Great mother, grandmother.
+She did well.
+I am very proud of her.”

+When the hearse reached Holyroodhouse, members of the Royal Regiment of Scotland, wearing green tartan kilts, carried the coffin past the queen’s youngest three children —Princess Anne, Prince Andrew and Prince Edward — into the throne room, where it was to remain until Monday afternoon so staff can pay their last respects.

 The first village the cortege passed through was Ballater, where residents regard the royal family as neighbors.
-Hundreds of people watched in silence and some threw flowers in front of the hearse as it passed.
+Hundreds of people watched in silence.
+Some threw flowers in front of the hearse.

 “She meant such a lot to people in this area.
 People were crying, it was amazing to see,” said Victoria Pacheco, a guest house manager.

-In each Scottish town and village the entourage drove through, they were met with muted scenes of respect.
+In each Scottish town and village, the entourage was met with respect.
 People stood mostly in silence; some clapped politely, others pointed their phone cameras at the passing cars.
-In Aberdeenshire, farmers lined the route with an honor guard of dozens of tractors.
+In Aberdeenshire, farmers lined the route with an honor guard of tractors.

-Before reaching the Scottish capital, the cortege traveled down what is effectively a royal memory lane — passing through locations laden with House of Windsor history.
-Those included Dyce, where in 1975 the queen formally opened the U.K.’s first North Sea oil pipeline, and Fife, near St. Andrews University, where her grandson Prince William, now the Prince of Wales, studied and met his future wife, Catherine.

-Sunday’s solemn drive came as the queen’s eldest son was formally proclaimed the new monarch — King Charles III — in the rest of the nations of the United Kingdom: Scotland, Wales and Northern Ireland.
-It came a day after a pomp-filled accession ceremony in England for that king that was steeped in ancient tradition and political symbolism.
+Sunday’s solemn drive came as the queen’s eldest son was formally proclaimed the new monarch — King Charles III — in the rest of the United Kingdom: Scotland, Wales and Northern Ireland.
+It came a day after a pomp-filled accession ceremony in England.

 “I am deeply aware of this great inheritance and of the duties and heavy responsibilities of sovereignty, which have now passed to me,” Charles said Saturday.

-Just before the proclamation was read Sunday in Edinburgh, a protester appeared with a sign condemning imperialism and urging leaders to “abolish the monarchy.”
-She was taken away soon afterward by police.
-Reaction to the protest was mixed.
-One man shouted, “Let her go!
-It’s free speech!” while others shouted: “Have some respect!”

-Still, there was also some booing in Edinburgh when Joseph Morrow, Lord Lyon King of Arms, finished his proclamation with the words “God save the king!”
+Still, there was some booing in Edinburgh when Joseph Morrow, Lord Lyon King of Arms, finished his proclamation with “God save the king!”

-Ann Hamilton, 48, said she thought it was “absolutely terrible” that people booed the royal family during the proclamation of King Charles III in Edinburgh.

 “There’s tens of thousands of people here today to show their respect.
 For them to be here, heckling through things, I think it was terrible.
 If they were so against it, they shouldn’t have come,” she said.

+Earlier in the day, proclamations were read in other parts of the Commonwealth, including Australia and New Zealand.

-Charles, even as he mourned his late mother, was getting to work at Buckingham Palace, meeting with the secretary-general and other representatives of the Commonwealth.
-Many in those nations are grappling with affection for the queen and lingering bitterness over their colonial legacies, which ranged from outright slavery to corporal punishment in African schools to looted artifacts held in British cultural institutions.
+Charles, even as he mourned his late mother, got to work at Buckingham Palace, meeting with the secretary-general and other Commonwealth envoys.
+Many in those nations are grappling with both affection for the queen and lingering bitterness over their colonial legacies, which ranged from slavery to corporal punishment in African schools to looted artifacts held in British cultural institutions.

 Amid the grief enveloping the House of Windsor, there were hints of a possible family reconciliation.
 Prince William and his brother Harry, together with their respective wives, Catherine, Princess of Wales, and Meghan, Duchess of Sussex, delighted mourners near Windsor Castle with a surprise joint appearance Saturday.

-The queen’s coffin was taking a circuitous journey back to the capital.
-On Monday, it will be taken from Holyroodhouse to nearby St. Giles’ Cathedral in Edinburgh, where it will remain until Tuesday, when it will be flown to London.
-The coffin will be moved from Buckingham Palace on Wednesday to the Houses of Parliament to lie in state until a state funeral at Westminster Abbey on Sept.
-19.

-In Ballater, the Rev. David Barr said locals consider the royals as “neighbors” and try to treat them as locals when they spend summers in the Scottish Highlands.
+In Ballater, the Rev. David Barr said locals consider the royal family as neighbors.

-“When she comes up here, and she goes through those gates, I believe the royal part of her stays mostly outside,” he said.
+“When she comes up here, and she goes through those gates, I believe the royal part of her stays mostly outside,” he said of the queen.
 “And as she goes in, she was able to be a wife, a loving wife, a loving mum, a loving gran and then later on a loving great-gran — and aunty — and be normal.”

-Elizabeth Taylor, from Aberdeen, had tears in her eyes after the hearse carrying the queen’s coffin passed through Ballater.
+Elizabeth Taylor, from Aberdeen, had tears in her eyes after the hearse passed through Ballater.

 “It was very emotional.
 It was respectful and showed what they think of the queen,” she said.
 “She certainly gave service to this country, even up until a few days before her death.”